FutureSharks/rpi-security/README.md

 Features:

-  - Motion detection and photo capture using the camera.
+  - Motion detection and photo capture using the camera
-  - Mobile notifications with photos.
+  - Mobile notifications with photos
-  - Detects when you are home and arms or disarms automatically.
+  - Detects when you are home and arms or disarms automatically
-  - Can be remotely disabled or queried using [Telegram](https://telegram.org/).
+  - Can be remotely controlled using [Telegram](https://telegram.org/)

 <a href="#"><img src="https://raw.githubusercontent.com/FutureSharks/rpi-security/master/images/rpi-security-1.jpg" width="600"></a>